 The J.P.
 Morgan Healthcare Conference is a few weeks away, and just about every management team and major investor in the industry understands the crucial role this conference plays in bringing all sides together.
 Simply put, there is no more important single event of the year within the world of healthcare investing.

-Investors are becoming pickier, and that requires a more thoughtful approach to the event.
+This requires a more thoughtful approach to the event.

 What does that mean for you?
 While you shouldn’t need to start from scratch with your presentation materials, you do need to work even harder to make your story is crisp and compelling.
 Here are some things to keep in mind as you make your final preparations for next month’s show.

 Keep your presentation tight.
 Build a presentation that can get your story across in about 15 minutes.
 It’s one of the most common mistakes I see executives make: They understandably believe their story is an important and complex one, so they try to pack their investor decks with so much information that they can’t get through it in the time allotted.
 You think you have 30 minutes, but meetings rarely start on time and once you get past introductions, there could be as little as half that remaining.

 - Clearly articulate what differentiates you from your peers.
 Remember, potential investors will meet with dozens of companies during their time in San Francisco.
 You need to stand out.

 - Highlight what is new with your story.
 If you don’t have anything to say that your audience hasn’t already heard, why are you meeting with them?